How to Tell If You Are in a Co-Dependent Relationship

 5. People who are co-dependent often feel self-conscious.
 They tend to judge themselves harshly without any reasonable proof for their self-judgement.
 In fact, they often don’t believe the praise and compliments that other people give them.

 6. When a disagreement occurs, a co-dependent person will often try to end the argument by apologizing quickly, taking responsibility for something that wasn’t their fault or promising to be the one who makes the change in the relationship.

 7. People who are in a co-dependent relationship tend to end up agreeing to things that they don’t really want to do.
 They often have trouble asserting themselves.

 What I found most interesting about these points about co-dependent relationships is that they can also show up in short-term relationships and encounters as co-dependent behaviors.
 For example, regarding point # 7 about people in co-dependent relationships always agreeing with the other person, have you ever found yourself agreeing with people whose opinions and actions don't even really matter in your life?
-For example, do you agree with your casual acquaintances or co-workers all the time rather than clearly expressing what you feel and believe about an issue?
-See if you can notice any co-dependent type behaviors in interactions with others on a casual day-to-day basis.
+For example, do you agree with your casual acquaintances or co-workers all the time rather than clearly expressing what you believe about an issue?
+See if you can notice any co-dependent type behaviors in interactions you have with others on a casual day-to-day basis.

 Are you ready to take the co-dependency quiz?

 Few things can make us feel crazier than expecting something from someone who has nothing to give.